Top 10 Considerations When Buying A Wheelchair Accessible Vehicle

-Top-tier companies offering new accessible vehicles often match the warranty given on the chassis.
+Top-tier companies offering new accessible vehicles often match the warranty given on the vehicle.
 Most often, that's a three-year/36,000-mile warranty.
 BraunAbility even offers an extended warranty with a seven-year/100,000-mile on a certified pre-owned vehicle, allowing you to drive away in an affordable alternative but with premier warranty coverage.

 Get the Right Fit.

 When buying an accessible vehicle, there's a lot of size variations to take into account, including the size of your chair and the size of your family.
 For some, an accessible SUV may work perfectly if you have passengers infrequently.
 For others, a van with more cabin maneuverability is a better fit.

 Decide Between a Rear-Entry Wheelchair Van or a Side-Entry Handicap Van.

 Accessible vehicles are modified in one of two ways-either rear-entry or side-entry.
 Rear-entry vehicles allow access to the rear and midsection of the vehicle but don't allow you to ride in the driver or passenger seats.
 Side-entry vehicles allow access to the middle and front sections, but sometimes tight parking spaces make this modification less advantageous.
 There are pros and cons to each option, so be sure to discuss it with your local dealer.

 Buying a Modified Wheelchair Accessible Vehicle vs. Having a Vehicle Modified